You Can Shop Around for Optional Car Insurance in B.C.

 Collision insurance

-In B.C., optional collision coverage pays for repairing or replacing your own vehicle after a collision, regardless of who is at fault.
+In British Columbia, optional collision coverage pays for repairing or replacing your own vehicle after a collision, regardless of who is at fault.

-What does this include?
-This includes accidents where you hit another vehicle, hit a stationary object like a wall, pole, or building, or if your vehicle rolls over.
-Collision coverage can also apply in situations involving a hit-and-run if the other driver cannot be identified.
+Collision coverage applies if you hit another vehicle, strike a stationary object such as a pole or building, or if your vehicle rolls over.
+It may also apply in hit-and-run situations where the responsible driver cannot be identified.

-The costs covered include repairs to your vehicle, towing, and storage resulting from the accident once you pay your chosen deductible.
+Covered costs typically include vehicle repairs, towing, and storage after you pay your selected deductible.

-In British Columbia, collision coverage is separate from comprehensive coverage, which covers other perils like theft, vandalism, and fire.
+In British Columbia, collision coverage is separate from comprehensive coverage, which protects against non-collision-related damage.

 Comprehensive insurance

-In British Columbia, comprehensive car insurance is optional coverage that protects your car from damage caused by incidents other than collisions with another vehicle.
+Comprehensive car insurance is optional coverage that protects your vehicle from damage caused by incidents other than a collision with another vehicle.

 What does comprehensive insurance cover?

-- Weather-related damages, such as hail, windstorms, flooding, or wildfire
+- Weather-related damage, including hail, wind, flooding, or wildfire

 - Fire or explosion

-- Falling objects, like tree branches or debris.
+- Falling objects such as tree branches or debris

-- Animal collisions: If you hit a deer or other wildlife
+- Animal collisions, including hitting deer or wildlife

 What comprehensive insurance does not cover